MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

 # Social games and activities

-Immersive experiences provide a unique environment to bond, collaborate, and play alike we would in real life.
+Immersive experiences provide a unique opportunity to bond, collaborate, and play alike we would in real life without having to physically be together.

 ![A screenshot of a team gathered around a science museum exhibit](media/social-games-hero-image.jpg)

-Currently the default environments that come with Immersive spaces in Mesh do not offer social games and activities.
-You will need one of the following to try out some of the activities:
+Whether you want to try out the activities provided by Microsoft in the Lakehouse

+## Activities in Immersive spaces in Teams

 - Join the Lake house environment in the immersive space in Teams from a Teams meeting.
 For more information, see the [Social games and activities](https://support.microsoft.com/office/use-in-meeting-controls-for-immersive-spaces-in-microsoft-teams-ccf689d0-b47e-4e11-9eff-2ca0ce87f422#bkmk_social_games) section in the Immersive spaces in Teams documentation.
 - Upload and deploy a sample environment from Mesh that has interactive games built-in.
 See the [Samples overview](/mesh/develop/getting-started/samples/samples-overview) for a list of Mesh samples.